 State Tax Return Information

 Sprintax also offers to file your state tax return; however, this cost will be your responsibility.
-If you choose not to file your state tax return with Sprintax, please see some other options for you linked below.
-Again, the cost of these options is your own cost.
+If you choose not to file your state tax return with Sprintax, you may use other methods.
+Again, the cost of these state tax filing options is your responsibility, regardless if you use Sprintax or not.

-Free resource for non-residents working on their taxes
+NRVTAP is a free resource for nonresidents working on their taxes.

 Overview of Sprintax